kowh-ai/ckan-source/README.md

-# Docker setup for CKAN and all services running in one Docker Container
+CKAN and all services running in one Docker Container

 * [1.
 Overview](#1-overview)